Best Sortly Alternatives for 2026

 Best for: Businesses that need to tie maintenance schedules and service records to their asset database.

-EZOfficeInventory fills a niche that Sortly and most inventory apps ignore: preventive maintenance.
+EZOfficeInventory (now part of the EZO suite) fills a niche that Sortly ignores: preventive maintenance.
 You track assets, but you also schedule oil changes, calibration checks, safety inspections, and service intervals.
-When a piece of equipment is due for maintenance, the system alerts you before something breaks.
+When equipment is due for maintenance, the system alerts you before something breaks.

 It also has solid check-in/check-out workflows for equipment rooms and tool cribs, and integrates with Zendesk for helpdesk-driven asset requests.